Ester, Alaska: Ester Community Park

 Ester has a well-used park, maintained and improved by the Ester Community Association's Park Committee and other volunteers from the community.
 The park has an ice rink that doubles as a basketball court in the summer, a children's playground, a picnic pavilion, a stage, and a soccer field.
 The park, situated next to the Ester Volunteer Fire Department, is the site of numerous soccer games, Ester Football League games, broomball, the Fourth of July picnic, musical gatherings, and other events throughout the year.
 In the summer, there is a farmers' market on Thursday evenings where local farmers and gardeners sell their goods.
 In 2017, the Ester Community Association purchased the park from a local landowner.

 The village square

 Ester village wraps around a square at the foot of Ester Lump, the name of a bump on the side of Ester Dome.
 This "town square" is actually the parking lot of the Golden Eagle Saloon, divided in two sections by Main Street, but functions as a focal point and central gathering place during celebrations such as the Fourth of July and New Year's Eve.
 Private residences, the John Trigg Ester Library, and the Golden Eagle Saloon surround the square.

 Tailings

 Due to the mining in the area, Ester is currently surrounded by piles of gravel and dirt tailings.

+Climate

+Ester has a subarctic climate (Köppen Dfc).